robotology/gazebo-fmi/README.md

 For FMILibrary, one option is to compile it as any CMake project and then add its installation prefix to [`CMAKE_PREFIX_PATH`](https://cmake.org/cmake/help/v3.10/variable/CMAKE_PREFIX_PATH.html).
 See [CGold guide](https://cgold.readthedocs.io/en/latest/first-step.html) if you need some details on how to build a CMake project.

 An easier option is provided by the gazebo-fmi repository which downloads and compiles the FMILibrary internally within its build folder using CMake's FetchContent option.
-This is performed when FMILibrary package is not already existing in the system or if the FMILibrary related environment variable (`FMI_ROOT`) is not set, making gazebo-fmi unable to find FMILibrary package.
+This is performed when FMILibrary package is not already existing in the system or if the FMILibrary related environment variable (`FMILibrary_ROOT`) is not set, making gazebo-fmi unable to find FMILibrary package.
+To use this option, the CMake option `USES_SYSTEM_FMILIBRARY` should be set to `OFF`.

 # Build the plugins
 Use the following commands to build and install the plugin.